lfrestrepog/if-docs/CONFIGURE.md

 This configuration file defines many of the top level features of the website such as the menu, title etc...

-Replace all references to `TODO` and `PROJECT-TITLE` with the appropriate content for your website.
+Replace all references to `TODO` and `Impact Framework` with the appropriate content for your website.

 ### README.md

-- Replace the `PROJECT-TITLE` with your projects title.
+- Replace the `Impact Framework` with your projects title.
 - Replace the `TODO's` with your content, including the main title.
 - Ensure it refers to the right working group and URL.
 - Ensure it refers to the right license.